8 Common Narcissist Lies

 Narcissism is often interpreted in popular culture as a person who’s in love with him or herself.
 It is more accurate to characterize the pathological narcissist as someone who’s in love with an idealized self-image, which they project in order to avoid feeling (and being seen as) the real, disenfranchised, wounded self.(1)(2) Deep down, most pathological narcissists feel like the “ugly duckling,” even if they painfully don’t want to admit it.

 Narcissists frequently employ a variety of deceits in order to get what they want.
 Since, deep down, they don’t believe their real selves are worthy, scheming and manipulation are resorted to in order to succeed.(3)(4)

-Below are eight common lies and exaggerations narcissists often use to “pull one over” people, with references from my book (click on title): “How to Successfully Handle Narcissists”.
+Below are eight common lies and exaggerations narcissists often use to “pull one over” people, with references from my books “How to Successfully Handle Narcissists” and “A Practical Guide for Narcissists to Change Towards the Higher Self”.
 While some people may be guilty of these mechanizations from time to time, a chronic narcissist will show a habitual pattern of several of the following deceits, while remaining oblivious to (or unconcerned with) how these falsehoods affect others.

 1. “I’m So Great – Just Ask Me!”

 Multiple studies and writings have linked chronic narcissism with the tendency to overinflate one’s own sense of the self.(3)(4)(5)(6)(7) This is frequently accomplished through bragging, showboating, exaggerating, name-dropping, and other forms of self-aggrandizement.
 On a regular basis, the narcissist will remind you how special, important, powerful, attractive, popular, and/or successful they are.
 They exhibit a constant need to talk about (display) themselves in flattering and egotistical ways, with frequent reminders of their superior and envy-worthy dispositions.